 Taxation is an important part of financial planning in India, specifically for individuals and businesses trying to boost their savings and investments.
 Among the various aspects of taxation, the income tax surcharge and marginal relief play significant roles in particular income brackets.**

-For individuals looking to understand these concepts and their implications, provided below is a detailed explanation, especially in the context of insurance and financial security.
+For individuals looking to understand what an income tax surcharge is and what marginal relief is, along with their implications, provided below is a detailed explanation, especially in the context of insurance and financial security.

 What is an Income Tax Surcharge?**